atomone-hub/genesis/README.md

 actions of the AtomOne hub and its $ATOM1 stakers are completely at the risk of the original $ATOM holder who brought it into AtomOne.
 AtomOne must compensate users within reason, but what is reasonable is up to the $ATOM1 stakers to decide through AtomOne governance.
-Everybody must acknwoledge the risks of this experiment.
+Everybody must acknowledge the risks of this experiment.

 All other parameters defined here regarding the merger that may negatively